 Doctors versus Google

 Can a team of laypeople armed with Google beat doctors at diagnostics?
-That is the premise of a Norwegian TV that has won international acclaim.
+That is the premise of a Norwegian TV show that has won international acclaim.
 Doctors are seemingly happy to participate and defend the honor of their practice.
 But the very fact that this is a realistic challenge is symptomatic of a more general and fundamental shift in the traditional power base of the professions.
 Developments in the field of artificial intelligence and the proliferation of online services are making accessibility of knowledge less dependent on traditional modes of professional practice.
 I believe this calls for a new perspective in professional ethics that takes these shifts seriously.
 As I will explain, “professional ethics version 3.0” may be an appropriate term for this upgrade.

 “Increasingly capable machines”